slevomat/coding-standard/doc/classes.md

 #### SlevomatCodingStandard.Classes.ReadonlyClass 🔧

-Reports classes where all promoted constructor properties are declared as `readonly` and suggests marking the whole class as `readonly`.
+Reports classes where all promoted constructor properties and class body properties are declared as `readonly` and suggests marking the whole class as `readonly`.

+Suggestion is reported only for classes that are `final`, do not `extends` another class, do not use traits, and do not have `#[\AllowDynamicProperties]`.

 In readonly classes, promoted constructor properties must not be explicitly declared as `readonly`.